| opening

 Carlo Goldoni's life

-can be read in Memoirs of Carlo Goldoni: Written by Himself This curious
+can be read in Memoirs of Carlo Goldoni: Written by Himself This curious and

 Carlo Goldoni, born in Venice in 1707, was destined for a theatrical career

 by virtue of his ancestry.
-His paternal grandfather loved the performing
+His paternal grandfather loved the performing arts.

 In fact, not only did Carlo's father arrange the tiny theater's construction,

-but he called upon the talents of his friends to write and perform pieces
+but he called upon the talents of his friends to write and perform pieces for

-hours spent in his father's library with his books, "I employed almost
+his father's library with his books, "I employed almost all my leisure moments

-all my leisure moments in reading them.
-I even copied the passages with
+in reading them.
+I even copied the passages with which I was most delighted."

-Given his early love of books, perhaps it is not surprising that Goldoni
+Given his early love of books, perhaps it is not surprising that Goldoni claims

-to Goldoni, when his father received this first playwriting sample, he
+his father received this first playwriting sample, he insisted that his talented

-insisted that his talented son join him in Rome.
-In 1712, Giulio Goldoni
+son join him in Rome.
+In 1712, Giulio Goldoni had left his family behind to

-had left his family behind to study medicine.
-Reunited with his father,
+study medicine.
+Reunited with his father, Carlo continued his own schooling

-for his son to perform in amateur productions.
-During this experience,
+and, during holidays, Giulio made provisions for his son to perform in amateur

-it became clear that Carlo Goldoni would never be an actor!
+productions.
+During this experience, it became clear that Carlo Goldoni would

 Instead, Carlo's father hoped that he would become a physician like himself

 However, young Goldoni was very unhappy with the profession.
-Seeing this,
+Seeing this, Carlo's

-employment with an attorney in Venice.
+with an attorney in Venice.

-At 16, Carlo Goldoni received the opportunity to continue these studies
+At 16, Carlo Goldoni received the opportunity to continue these studies at

-a certificate proving he was unmarried, a baptismal certificate, and,
+he was unmarried, a baptismal certificate, and, if the church were to supply

-if the church were to supply funds, Carlo must shave the crown of his
+funds, Carlo must shave the crown of his head in an appropriate "tonsure."
+Opting

-for a lot of red tape, Goldoni applied for and received funding from the
+to keep his hair in exchange for a lot of red tape, Goldoni applied for and

-senate.
-Additionally, a fortunate error wit his birth certificate showed
+received funding from the senate.
+Additionally, a fortunate error wit his birth

-his age to be 18, allowing him to pass the minimum age requirement.
+certificate showed his age to be 18, allowing him to pass the minimum age requirement.

 While on summer holiday, Goldoni engaged in his favourite past time: reading